joyrexus/notes/sewanee/field-research.md

 Property zonation and institutionally defined Critical Areas of Inquiry (e.g., watershed science) in the Domain Environmental Stewardship Master Plan will determine land-use research priorities and inform suitability for new proposals.
 Field demonstration projects will be co-located into a Demonstration Forest whenever possible to maximize educational benefit from proximity to other projects, but will be conducted under the objectives set forth for the Demonstration Forest.

 Resource management activities will be prioritized to support projects developed under each topical area in support of education and research objectives.
 As part of each project proposal review, the University Archaeologist will ensure new proposals will not compromise cultural resources, and the Domain Manager will play a key role in siting research projects and identifying potential conflicts.
 All projects utilizing the Domain must first be approved by the Director of Environmental Stewardship following review by the Field Research Committee (FRC).

-It is the responsibility of the Office of Environmental Stewardship to track all projects (1) to ensure they conform to the expectations set forth in the project proposals, (2) to ensure that they adhere to general Domain policies, and (3) **to provide a comprehensive list of data acquisition efforts on the Domain for future students and faculty.**
+It is the responsibility of the Office of Environmental Stewardship to track all projects ...
+1. to ensure they conform to the expectations set forth in the project proposals
+2. to ensure that they adhere to general Domain policies
+3. **to provide a comprehensive list of data acquisition efforts on the Domain for future students and faculty.**

-The composition of the Field Research Committee will be as follows: Director of Environmental Stewardship (Chair), Director of Undergraduate Research, and Director of Sponsored Research.
+The composition of the Field Research Committee will be as follows:

+* Director of Environmental Stewardship (Chair)
+* Director of Undergraduate Research
+* Director of Sponsored Research

 Two Ad Hoc faculty members will be appointed by the Dean of the College to serve on the committee for staggered 2 year terms.
 All internal and external proposals will be submitted to the committee for review and approval.
 The University Archeologist and Domain Manager will serve in an advisory capacity to the FRC and will comment on practical constraints of work proposed and potential land use conflicts (see below).

 Site utilization for new class projects and independent studies, field research on the Domain, and University-sponsored projects will follow a site-use request process similar to that used over the past two years by the Domain Stewardship Committee.
 The new process outlined below outlines typical expectations for proposal development and review.